How to Avoid Falling into the Debt Trap

 2.1 Poor Financial Planning

-Lack of a budget and overspending can quickly lead to unmanageable debt.
+A lack of budgeting and overspending can quickly spiral into unmanageable debt.
 Many individuals underestimate their monthly expenses, leading to reliance on credit.

 2.2 High-Interest Loans

-Credit cards, payday loans, and personal loans with high interest rates can quickly escalate debt if not paid off promptly.
+Credit cards, payday loans, and personal loans with high-interest rates can escalate debt if not managed promptly.

 Credit Cards18–25High cost of carrying a balance.